Festival ADAR

 Proximity format

-Intimate formats and care for the surroundings.
+Intimate formats and care for the environment.

 Heritage activation

-Heritage as a performative experience.
+Heritage as a scenic experience.

 2. The ADAR model